 What is the reason for a backflow?

-The backflow phenomena contaminate water in the reserves, which in turn poses serious health risks.
+The backflow phenomena contaminate water in the reserves, which in turn poses serious health risks, as plumber Brisbane southside.
 In home-based settings, water reservoirs are maintained at specific internal pressure so that water flows from the tap freely when it is turned on.
 There are certain situations when this pressure decreases, such as when a pipe bursts open, when several high-pressure demanding fixtures are switched-on, or when water temperature inside the system falls below zero degree Celsius.
 In such cases, backflow of contaminated water from the ground or other sources can easily enter the main system.

 How long does it take to test a backflow device?